 We didn’t have a ton of room anyway for large vegetable plants.
 We had one garden bed apart from the greenhouse and I planted 6 zucchini plants.

 Do you know how large zucchini gets and how much one plant produces?
 Too big and too much for two people to eat.
 Duly noted, 2 or 3 zucchini plants will be enough this year.

-By mid-summer, our greenhouse was delightfully, well, green and bursting with plants, but I had ripped out our only crop of peas and beans because it wasn’t going well, and that was frustrating to know you failed and it was too late in the season to start anything new.
+By mid-summer, the greenhouse was delightfully, well, green and bursting with plants, but I had ripped out the only crop of peas and beans because it wasn’t going well, and that was frustrating to know you failed and it was too late in the season to start anything new.